wnameless/spring-security-jjwt/README.md

 ```

 Since v0.2.0, JWT expiration extending service has been added<br>
-Following config allows expired JWT claims to be extended, if this token has been used in past 2 days
+Following config allows expired JWT claims to be extended, if the token was used in past 2 days
 ```java
 @Bean
 JwtExpirationExtendingPolicy jwtExpirationExtendingPolicy() {